Taichi Yamada

-Career
+Early life

+Yamada was in Asakusa, Tokyo, a setting used in his novel Ijintachi to no natsu.
+He attended Waseda University before entering the Shōchiku film studios, where he trained as an assistant director under Keisuke Kinoshita.

+Scriptwriting career

-Born in Asakusa, Tokyo, Yamada attended Waseda University before entering the Shōchiku film studios, where he trained as an assistant director under Keisuke Kinoshita.
-He left the company at age 30 to focus on writing scripts for television dramas, penning such successful series as Kishibe no arubamu and Fuzoroi no ringotachi.
-He has also written scripts for film and the stage.
+Yamada left the company at age 30 to focus on writing scripts for television dramas, penning such successful series as Kishibe no arubamu and Fuzoroi no ringotachi.
+He also wrote scripts for film and the stage.